 Glitter Tears by me

-Last year I did two Halloween makeup looks for Anja Rubik, one of which was glam glitter tears; which is perfect if you’re celebrating but not with full-on fright night costume.
+Over the years I’ve created a few Halloween makeup looks for Anja Rubik, one of which was glam glitter tears; which is perfect if you’re celebrating but not with full-on fright night costume.
 Click here to see the full step-by-step guide, I achieved the look by layering Burberry Gold Glitter tears and finishing with a few Swarovski crystals for more drama.

 3 products to amp up your Halloween makeup game